Datavault-UK/automate-dv-docs/docs/tutorial/tut_t_links.md

 or a string directly naming the source system.

 !!! note
-    `LOAD_DATE` is the time the record that a gets loaded into the database. `EFFECTIVE_FROM` is different and may hold a different value, especially if there is a batch processing delay between when a business event happens, and the record arriving in the database for load.
+    `LOAD_DATE` is the time the record that gets loaded into the database. `EFFECTIVE_FROM` is different and may hold a different value, especially if there is a batch processing delay between when a business event happens, and the record arriving in the database for load.
 Having both dates allows us to ask the questions 'what did we know when' and 'what happened when' using the `LOAD_DATE` and `EFFECTIVE_FROM` date accordingly.